hues-platform/energy-hub-model-generator-aimms/README.md

 ##7.
 Visualize your results

-'''NOTE: The visualization script is no longer up-to-date and will not work properly in most cases.'''
+*NOTE: The visualization script is no longer up-to-date and will not work properly in most cases.*

 The R script for visualizing the results of your experiments can be found in the "analysis_scripts" folder of the project's root directory.
 Open this script (VisualizationScript_SingleHub.R) in your R editor (RStudio is recommended), and set the working directory and experiment names.
 The working directory corresponds to the directory where your results are stored (aimms_model\energy_hub\results), and the experiment names to the names of your experiments as defined in "SetupExperiments.m".
 Then simply execute the script.
 For the visualization script to execute properly, the R packages openxlsx, ggplot2, sqldf and reshape2 are required.
 These can be installed via the install.packages() command.